hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 find another process that is in the cluster, and it can inform you of the full list.

-In general terms all the discovery service has to do is itemize some of the processes that in the cluster, it doesn't matter if it's not a complete list as you'll et the rest once you join.
+In general terms all the discovery service has to do is itemize some of the processes that in the cluster, it doesn't matter if it's not a complete list as you'll get the rest once you join.

 The method signature for discovery is just this: